Table of contents

 Conclusion

-Reachability has become a must-have feature for open-source vulnerability detection.
-It identifies the exploitable risks, separating them from false positive alerts.
+Reachability has become an essential capability in modern container security tools.
+It identifies truly exploitable risks, separating them from false positives and supporting better remediation prioritization.
 Reachability analysis allows efficient prioritization by identifying relationships between code components and understanding library vulnerabilities in their real-world context.

 1The following security scanning results were done by Mend’s SCA and Mend’s Container solution but were compared to other commercially available and open-source scanners that reveal similar (but not identical) results.